nruffini32/imessage-spotify-playlist/README.md

   - You will be redirected to an example.org domain and be prompted to enter that url.
   - A playlist named "[GROUP_CHAT] GM" will be created in your Spotify account with all the links sent in the specified group chat.

+Any following runs will add songs to that existing playlist.

 ###### Disclaimer - Only Spotify links and iMessage group chats are currently supported.